5 Steps for Overcoming Stalled Negotiations

 2. Communication problems

 Practice good listening techniques.
 This means to sit still, close your mouth, make eye contact, and truly listen to what the other person is saying.
-Too often we listen only to respond and not to actually hear what the other person is trying to say.
+Too often, we listen only to respond and not actually hear what the other person is trying to say.
 Open-ended questions on your part can also help to bring out any miscommunication or confusion.
-Getting to the bottom of why the other party is upset or the negotiation simply isn’t going anywhere can only be done when both individuals or groups are clear on the issue that is causing the roadblock.
+Getting to the bottom of why the other party is upset, or the negotiation simply isn’t going anywhere, can only be done when both individuals or groups are clear on the issue that is causing the roadblock.

 It’s also important to uncover hidden agendas that can hinder negotiations.